 SEVIS Transfer Eligibility Verification Form for International Transfer Students (pdf)

-TOEFL/ English Language Proficiency: To register to take the TOEFL examination, applicants must obtain the Information Bulletin which includes a registration form.
+TOEFL/ English Language Proficiency (outside of the US): To register to take the TOEFL examination, applicants must obtain the Information Bulletin which includes a registration form.
 Bulletins are available at American embassies and consulates or at the office of the USIS, at U.S. educational commissions and foundations and at bi-national centers.
 Candidates not able to obtain a copy locally should write to TOEFL/TSE Publications, P.O.
 Box 6154, Princeton, NJ 08541-6154, USA (Telephone 609.771.7100. www.toefl.org.)
 Applicants should have their scores sent from the Education Testing Service directly to the Office of Admission, Bridgewater State University, Bridgewater, MA 02325.
 In order to have your TOEFL score reported directly to Bridgewater State University, please enter the institutional code number 3517 on the answer sheet when taking the test or on the Score Request Form.

 Affidavit of Financial Support: The University requires family or sponsor information and bank documentation that shows there are sufficient exchange funds to cover the costs of attending the university.
 Parts 1 and 2 of the Confidential Affidavit of Financial Support must be completed showing sufficient funds (in US dollars) to cover the costs of the first year at the university.
 The university requires a Bank Statement which shows the minimum required funds to be submitted along with the Affidavit of Financial Support.
 The amount must be stated in U.S. dollars.
 Statements for checking or savings accounts only are accepted.
 The “Estimate of Yearly Expenses” found later in this documents should be used to determine the sufficient funds required.